J0sepedro/HTML_recipe_project/README.md

 # HTML_recipe_project
+This is my first HTML project - Recipes

-first html project, focused on recipes. - this project is to emphasize the content I have learned so far.
+this HTML only project will highlight the content and skills I have aquired so far.